CIBIL Score Explained: How to Improve It Fast

 If your limit is ₹1,00,000, try to keep usage below ₹30,000.

-This alone can improve your score significantly in 2–3 months.
+This alone can significantly improve your score within 2–3 months.

 Every new application creates a hard enquiry.